fieldstrength/quantum-random/README.md

 ```
 This also invokes the machinery to retrieve more data and refill the store as needed.

+#### Exceptions

 Most of the IO actions in the package use a custom exception type to handle the unlikely
 error conditions that may be encountered.
+Namely parse failure of either the JSON response object
+of the API, or the settings file.
 See the `Quantum.Random.Exceptions` module for details.

+Besides `QRException`, the operations for retrieving from the ANU server use `simpleHttp` from the
+`http-conduit` package and therefore may throw an `HttpException`.

 ### Physical Origin